-Event formats include 100 m Sprint OCR (10 obstacles, video here), 3 km OCR (20+ obstacles ) and standard distance 12+ km OCR (40+ obstacles) cross country Obstacle Course Races.
+Event formats include 100 m individual Sprint (10 obstacles, video here), 3 km individual and team Short Course (20+ obstacles ) and 12+ km individual Standard Distance (40+ obstacles) cross country Obstacle Course Races.
 Qualification for FISO OCR World Championships assumes athletes study and train for the obstacle format, rules, terrain and possible weather conditions.

 Competition Rules are specific to each events.
 These are not the same rules used by commercial events such as Spartan World Championships, Strong Viking OCR World Finals, World's Toughest Mudder, and Adventurey OCRWC.
 In general, rules allow only one obstacle attempt.
 This meets criteria accepted for OCR medal events in International Multisport Games under regulation by the International Olympic Committee for athletes competing at the highest level.

 FISO has adopted the World Anti-Doping Agency (WADA) Code and World OCR Anti-Doping Rules are implemented to advance FISO's continuing efforts to prevent doping in Obstacle Course Racing.
 All athletes competing in the FISO OCR World Championships will be required to undertake the WADA Athlete Learning Program about Health and Anti-Doping (ALPHA) and provide a certificate of completion prior to competing.

 Certificates will be validated during packet pick-up in Sochi.
 The Anti-Doping e-Learning platform (ADeL) is free of charge and can be done at the pace you choose.
 Register and complete the programme from the ALPHA link, then download your completion certificate and show it at packet-pick up.
 Instructions for creating an account: